cantikapf/IR-study-companion/_chapters/011-introduction-to-social-science/030-culture-social-science copy.md

 slug: culture-social-science
 title: Culture and Social Science
 abstract: This sector will cover the elements of culture and it's relation to social science
+simple_summary: "This chapter gives you a pair of 'magic glasses' to look at the world.
+Different glasses (theories) make you see things differently.
+Some glasses make you see the world as a scary place where everyone is fighting, while others make you see it as a place where people love to cooperate!"
 ---

-In the exploration of human co-existence, delving into key concepts such as the "State of Nature" and the "Social Contract" provides a foundational understanding.
+In the exploration of human co-existence, delving into key concepts such as the "State of **Nature**" and the "**Social Contract**" provides a foundational understanding.
 The State of Nature, conceived as a pre-social condition, gives rise to the Social Contract—an agreement among community members or between the community and the Sovereign.
 The Sovereign, embodying the legitimate head of the state, can take the form of an individual (monarch or government) or the collective representation of the people themselves.

 ### Human Nature and the Idea of Co-existence